Tropical Monkey Bread (Coconut, Pineapple, Macadamia Nuts)

 Instructions

-• Grease a 10-inch bundt pan with cooking spray.
-Lay 10 frozen rolls in the bottom.
-Sprinkle half of the dry pudding sugar mix over the rolls, then layer with half of the pineapple tidbits, half of the macadamia nuts, and half of the butter cubes.
-Repeat layers one more time.
+• Sprinkle half of the pudding coconut mixture (set aside from earlier) over the frozen rolls.
+Then layer with half of the pineapple tidbits, half of the macadamia nuts, and half of the cubed butter.

-• Remove pan from refrigerator about 1 hour before serving.
-Let rise in a warm spot until the rolls have risen to the top of the bundt pan.
+• In the morning, remove the bundt pan from the fridge, and let it sit at room temperature for 1 hour to rise in a warm spot until the rolls have risen to the top of the bundt pan.

-• Let cool in bundt pan for 10 minutes before inverting onto a serving plate.
+• Remove the bundt pan from the oven, and let the monkey bread cool in the bundt pan for 10 minutes before inverting it onto a serving plate.
+Serve warm!

 Did You Make This Recipe?